-Kevin Durant is having a spectacular season for the Oklahoma City Thunder.
+Kevin Durant had a spectacular 2012-13 season for the Oklahoma City Thunder.
 His play has OKC as top team in the NBA.

-If Durant can keep up the pace for the remaining 41 games, he’ll join Larry Bird, Mark Price, Dirk Nowitzki, and Reggie Miller in the 50-40-90; the five players in NBA history that have shot better than 50% from the field, 40% from three, and 90% from the line for the entire season.
+Durant joined Larry Bird, Mark Price, Dirk Nowitzki, and Reggie Miller in the 50-40-90; expanding the club to six players in NBA history that have shot better than 50% from the field, 40% from three, and 90% from the line for the entire season.
+Here they are:

 As you can see above, Steve Nash, the two-time NBA MVP has accomplished the feat an astounding four times.